Congratulations to our Winner of $5,000 in Busch Systems Recycling Bins!

 Don’t forget to check out our Recycling for Kids Resource page.
 This page is aimed at educating children about recycling while having a great time in the process!
 Full of activities and useful learning tools such as coloring pages and certificates, educating these recycling rookies will be a breeze!

 LOOK WHAT YOUR NEIGHBOR DID!

 In 2005 their sustainable efforts took off.
-Following high waste bills, Facilities Manager Scott Lutocka took it upon himself to have a waste audit preformed.
-This examination revealed their waste stream could be reduced as much as 50% if alterations were made to their collection, ensuring recyclable material was in fact recycled, and not discarded as waste.
-Knowing this, they began first with diverting cardboard out of the waste stream and instead recycled it.
+Following high waste bills, Facilities Manager Scott Lutocka took it upon himself to have a waste audit performed.
+This examination revealed their waste stream could be reduced by as much as 50% if alterations were made to their collection, ensuring recyclable material was in fact recycled, and not discarded as waste.
+Knowing this, they began first by diverting cardboard out of the waste stream and instead recycled it.

 These simple modifications significantly reduced their waste stream, and the amount of cardboard that was taken directly to the paper mill actually produced income for the company.

 Realizing the benefits that come with recycling, in 2009 Piazza Produce changed waste removal companies in an effort to further reduce their costs.
 To assist with this goal, they implemented an office paper recycling program, mixed recycling program and partnered with both RockTenn and ITW Angleboard for cardboard and plastics recycling, receiving funds for submitted materials.